Continuing Education Activity

-Patients apply adapalene once daily, either in the morning or at bedtime, to a clean face.
+Adapalene is applied once daily, either in the morning or at bedtime, to a clean face.
 The patient should wash the face with a gentle cleanser and allow the face to dry thoroughly.
 Then a pea-sized amount of adapalene should be applied as a thin layer to the entire face.
 Care is necessary to avoid application to eyelids, lips, and mucous membranes.
 An oil-free moisturizer can be applied over adapalene to help decrease the risk of irritation.
 As there is a risk of photosensitivity with topical retinoids, the clinician should also recommend an oil-free sunscreen and warn the patient against excessive sun exposure.

 Adapalene is less irritating compared to other topical retinoids.
 In a blinded, randomized, controlled, parallel-group study of 591 acne patients, a combined safety analysis conducted in the United States and Europe compared adapalene 0.1% gel and tretinoin 0.025% gel.
 The number of patients discontinuing the study due to adverse events was about twice as high in those using tretinoin (2.4%) compared to adapalene (1.3%).
 There were no systemic adverse reactions noted in the study.
 Most of the adverse reactions observed were related to skin irritation.
 Multiple other studies have demonstrated similar findings.
 Adapalene 0.1% and 0.3% have also been compared to tazarotene in multiple studies showing adapalene to be non-inferior in efficacy and demonstrated superior tolerability.
 The enhanced tolerability of adapalene has been attributed, in part, to the selective affinity of adapalene to the nuclear RAR-beta and RAR-gamma receptors, as opposed to RAR-alpha.
 The decreased risk of skin irritation may contribute to better long-term compliance.

 Rare, severe allergic reactions characteristically demonstrate pruritus, facial edema, lip swelling, and/or eyelid swelling.
 If a patient experiences anaphylactic reactions with symptoms, including facial swelling, hives, chest pain, or shortness of breath, adapalene should be discontinued, and the patient should seek immediate medical evaluation.

 Contraindications include a history of hypersensitivity to adapalene or other retinoids.
-Relative contraindications include photosensitive disorder, eczema, sunburn, or concomitant use of other potentially irritating skincare products.
+Relative contraindications include pregnancy, photosensitive disorder, eczema, sunburn, or concomitant use of other potentially irritating skincare products.

 The patient should have a reassessment for efficacy in 12 weeks or sooner if severe adverse effects occur.